csev/dj4e/assn/dj4e_load.md

 Building and Loading a Data Model
 =================================

-In this assignment you will temporarily step away from building the LocalLibnrary applications and develop a data model from a file of un-normalized data and then build a script to load data in to that model.
+In this assignment you will temporarily step away from building the LocalLibrary applications and develop a data model from a file of un-normalized data and then build a script to load data in to that model.